ako/TwitterConnector/readme.md

 ## Introduction

-This connector enables you to post twitter updates from your Mendix microflows.
+This connector enables you to post Twitter updates from your Mendix microflows.

 ## Usage